 The goals of this academic honesty policy are to:

-- Foster a culture of academic honesty in the university community.
+- Foster a culture of academic honesty at the university.

-- Process fairly and consistently matters related to academic dishonesty.
+- Process fairly and consistently cases of potential academic